• Impex

 ICC Signify card

 The ICC server has its own signing key that all stations connected to it trusts.
 Bundles listed here are signed by that key.
-To use a bundle, download the zip file and unzip it on a USB drive.
+To use a bundle, download the zip file from the ICC server “Settings -> Server Settings” under the ICC Signify card.
+Unzip the file on a USB drive.
 Make sure the files are unpacked at the root and not in a subdirectory.
 For example, the network bundle listed below contains two files, SHA256.sig and run.sh, they need to be in the root directory and not in a sub directory.

 When inserting a USB drive in a station, the station will detect the signed bundle and a new button will show for running the signed bundle.